FatihKoz/DisposableAirports/README.md

 As of date, there are no updates regarding airport sceneries (except not yet published XP's default UTTT/UZTT change).

+## Airport Cleanup

+Module will check your flights (schedule) and pilot repots (pireps), to build up a combined airports list including any alternate airports.
+And keep only them, hard delete the rest.
+Useful when lots of airports are imported (either by external csv files or with old flights, or with this module) but not needed anymore.
+Even though phpVMS v7 is capable of handling those excessive records, in some areas page loads can be affected and slight delays may happen (like when building airport dropdowns and while searching through records).
+This feature may help to reduce entries to required minimums and keep the system clean.

 ## Release / Update Notes

 28.OCT.25

+* Added "Airport Cleanup" feature
+* Fixed some typo error in readme and flash messages
+* Fixed DispoBasic helper usage
 * Add setting for update only option (prevents new airport creation)
-* Fixed DispoBasic helper usage
-* Fixed some typo error in readme and flash messages

-28.OCT.25

 * Initial Release